Research Aims

 There has been increased recognition that cognitive test performance is not solely determined by neurological processes.

-My work investigates how non-neurological factors (e.g., response bias, psychopathology, personality) impact cognitive functioning in individuals with and without cognitive impairment.
-This research has utilized both experimental designs and the use of large clinical datasets to establish the extent to which non-neurological factors contribute to variability in test performance.
+My prior work in this area has investigated how response bias, psychopathology, and personality impact cognitive functioning in individuals with and without cognitive impairment.
+This research has utilized both experimental designs and the use of large clinical datasets to establish the extent to which these factors contribute to variability in test performance.

-Future work in this area will focus on socio-cultural factors, examiner bias, and norm selection with a particular emphasis on how these factors impact psychological and neuropsychological test performance in Black individuals.
+Upcoming work in this area will focus on how socio-cultural, psychological, and measurement related issues impact test performance with a particular emphasis on how these factors impact psychological and neuropsychological test performance in Black individuals.

 Secondary Research Interests